The Ultimate Guide to The Adventures of Young Indiana Jones

 The Adventures of Young Indiana Jones Episode Guide

 These are the edited "chapter" versions of the series, which typically combined two episodes of the original into each of the 22 feature length "adventure" films.
+They have been reformatted with the book ends removed and in some cases new segments added in or previous segments taken out.
 These chapters are now the canonical versions currently on Disney+.

 Chapter 1: My First Adventure